magnusdv/pedtools/README.md

 <img src="man/figures/README-example-1.png" width="40%" style="display: block; margin: auto;" />

-The process of building pedigrees is perfectly suited for the pipe operator `|>` recently introduced in R. For example, the above pedigree could have been created as follows:
+The process of building pedigrees is perfectly suited for R’s pipe operator `|>`.
+For example, the above pedigree could have been created as follows:

 ``` r
 x = halfSibPed(type = "paternal") |>